 Evaluate how to fund your business investment

-Every business needs cash to grow and develop.
+Every business needs cash to grow as well as develop.
 Some can find enough cash from their operations.
 Others might need external sources of finance, like a bank loan.
 So how does a business make robust decisions about borrowing?

 Whether you are in a micro business, a small to medium-sized organisation, or a large firm, this online course will guide you through finance options.

-You will consider traditional and alternative finance options; evaluate what type of funding is suitable for your business; and develop a financial statement and funding strategy, to make the right decision.
+You will consider traditional as well as alternative finance options; evaluate what type of funding is suitable for your business; as well as develop a financial statement and funding strategy, to make the right decision.

 What topics will you cover?

-- Assess the role of cash management in business and the relationship between cash management and business performance.
+- Assess the role of cash management in business as well as the relationship between cash management and business performance.

 - Consider the benefits and drawbacks of different sources of finance.